pinot-contrib/pinot-docs/basics/concepts.md

 * **Server**: Provides storage for segment files and compute for query processing.
 * (Optional) **Minion**: Computes background tasks other than query processing, minimizing impact on query latency.
 Optimizes segments, and builds additional indexes to ensure performance (even if data is deleted).

-The simplest possible Pinot cluster consists of four processes: a server, a broker, a controller, and a Zookeeper node.
-In production environments, these are typically run on separate server instances, and scaled out as data volume, concurrent load, availability, and latency targets dictate.
-Production clusters exist at sizes of fewer than ten total instances to more than 1,000.
+The simplest possible Pinot cluster consists of four components: a server, a broker, a controller, and a Zookeeper node.
+In production environments, these components typically run on separate server instances, and scale out as needed for data volume, load, availability, and latency.
+Pinot clusters in production range from fewer than ten total instances to more than 1,000.

 Pinot uses [Apache Zookeeper](https://zookeeper.apache.org/) as a distributed metadata store and and [Apache Helix](http://helix.apache.org/) for cluster management.